ndonkoHenri/ndonkoHenri/README.md

 - I’m @ndonkoHenri.
 A Problem_Solver, OpenSource_Contributor and Python_Programmer!
 - I am currently learning Data Science, AppDev and Computer Vision.
 - My main aim is to use all the technologies I learn to solve problems (aka Problem Solving).
-- I’m opened for all collaborations.
-Just [contact me](https://twitter.com/ndonkoHenri).
+- On [my Medium Blog](https://ndonkohenri.medium.com/), you will find my articles.
+Don't forget to clap. :)
+- I am on Discord too! _Username="the_ethical_boy"_

 **Here are some of my stats:**